ananyarn/ananyarn/README.md

 - 👋 Hi, I’m @ananyarn
-- 👀 I’m interested in web development, mobile app development, game development, machine learning and animation.
+- 👀 I’m interested in web development, mobile app development, game development, animation, machine learning and AI.

 <!---
 ananyarn/ananyarn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.